 Students must come to class prepared to participate and learn.
 Clean activity clothing and sneakers are required.
 Street clothes and shoes are not acceptable.
-Jeans or khakis are not igniting and nurturing creative, ethical scientific minds that advance the human condition allowed.
+Jeans, jeggings, or khakis are not allowed.
 Collared shirts are not acceptable activity dress.
 Shirts must cover the entire torso of the body.
 Shirts showing the mid-section are not allowed.
 Wearing unacceptable messages (i.e. alcohol, drugs, sex, etc.) on clothing is not allowed.
 Belts and loose fitting jewelry are not acceptable athletic attire.
-Hats, finger shoes, and flip flops are not allowed.
-Your previous school physical education uniform and sneakers are an example of an acceptable dress.
-For pool sessions, a towel, lock, and swim suit are needed.
-Goggles are optional.
+Hair may be tied or bound up for comfort.
+Hats are not allowed in class.